 With this in mind, Larato created the Inner Circle: a forum where CEOs can meet, relax, share and push the boundaries of thought leadership.
 It’s an opportunity for CEOs to increase their networks and discuss the industry with people who share their challenges, pain-points and opportunities – at the same level and from the same perspective.

-We invite CEO’s from a cross-section of the technology industry including; AI, Cloud, Big Data, Cyber Security, IT, Transformation and Media.
+Twice a year, we invite CEO’s from a cross-section of the technology industry including; AI, Cloud, Big Data, Cyber Security, IT, Transformation and Media.

 “A great balance of smarts and learnings from the speaker and attendees”.